jship/s3k/GUIDE.md

 * Two packages that only have library targets
 * Three packages that have library and test targets
-* Two pacakges that have library, test, and benchmark targets
+* Two packages that have library, test, and benchmark targets
 * Two packages that have library, test, benchmark, and executable targets

 Amongst these nine packages, we have two "package suites": `bar` and `foo`.
 In